“Lifting when you’re young stunts your growth”

 6) Build a foundation to prevent imbalances and injuries in the future!!

 Youth strength training is a slow, long term progression, which should start with bodyweight movement patterns to enhance overall coordination and control before moving to the weights.

 And very beneficial too!
 Once primed for the movement patterns it is immensely important for a young athlete to learn how to handle resistance training (under supervision of a coach).
 The initial introduction into youth weight training will provide extremely quick results; that being said, these results will mostly be neural at first moreso than muscular… This means the youth athletes central nervous system will acquire the skills to stabilize, coordinate, and control movements.
 After this neural improvement occurs the athlete will then be in a position to build strength…

 Without this base an athlete is at a much higher risk for joint issues, ligament tears, soft tissue injuries, and physical/mental burnouts during athletic competition.
-Our goal is to mitigate these future issues by building up an athletic base EARLY ON!!
+Atlantic Sports Performance goal is to mitigate these future issues by building up an athletic base EARLY ON!!